milliorn/recipe-page/README.md

 ## Contact

-For any questions or inquiries, please reach out to the project owner [@milliorn](https://github.com/milliorn).
+For any questions or inquiries, please open an Issue on this repo